rlaborce/rlaborce.github.io/_posts/2017-12-10-from-engineering-to-marketing.md

   <h2>From Engineer to Business Owner to Marketer</h2>

-  After several days of thinking, I finally took the plunge and started applying for digital marketing positions, especially ones that dealt with SEO.
+  After several days of thinking and medidating, I finally took the plunge and started applying for digital marketing positions, especially ones that dealt with SEO.
 2 years ago around this time, I eventually restarted my career as an SEO engineer.
 Over time, I started managing PPC campaigns and became the lead on both SEO and SEM initiatives.
 Today, I have an exciting and fulfilling career where I get to leverage my skills, education, interests and experiences all in one.

   I love assessing a significant amount of data and making sense of it.
 I love leveraging videos for brand awareness campaigns.
 I love seeing my clients get excited when I report to them about an increase in conversions.
 I love everything about digital marketing thanks to engineering and entrepreneurship.
 To this day, I always wear my Iron Ring.
 It’s a reminder that even though I don’t have a degree in marketing or computer science, <strong>I am qualified</strong> to work in the digital marketing industry.